starbeamjs/starbeam/docs/DOM-ATTACHMENT-ERGONOMICS.md

 </section>
 ```

-This matches Svelte runes well enough to prove the lifecycle, but it has the
+This is the lower-level Svelte attachment form.
+It matches Svelte runes well
+enough to prove the lifecycle, but it has the same split as Vue's `into` form:
-same split as Vue's `into` form: one value attaches, another value is read.
+one value attaches, another value is read.

 ### Svelte element resource

-The Svelte primary-name experiment uses `elementResource()` for the strongest
-modifier-shaped evidence so far:
+`elementResource()` is the primary Svelte authoring API for the current Svelte 5
+attachment path:

 ```svelte
 <script lang="ts">